MaiFlava1/Study/Note/Basic Shading Theory/Lambertian Reflectance.md

 # Lambertian Reflectance
 ### What is Lambertian Reflectance
  Lambertian Reflectance is light reflective equation in ideal situation.
-This method
 ### How to calculate
 Outcoming Lights RGB = cos(   ) * Incoming Lights RGB